 - ufo task - Tools like ufo can simplify the process.
 The

 Prices with cloud infrastructure change rapidly, so take these numbers with a grain of salt.
 They’ll likely change by the time you’ve read this article.
-The comparison when used relatively though can be helpful to provide a gut ballpark feel on pricing.
+The comparison can be helpful to provide a gut ballpark feel on pricing.
 Hope this helps 😁

 Thanks for reading this far.
 If you found this article useful, I'd really appreciate it if you share this article so others can find it too!
 Thanks 😁 Also follow me on Twitter.